csvlinter/vscode-extension/README.md

 [![Version](https://img.shields.io/visual-studio-marketplace/v/csvlinter.csvlinter-vscode?label=VS%20Marketplace)](https://marketplace.visualstudio.com/items?itemName=csvlinter.csvlinter-vscode)
 [![Installs](https://img.shields.io/visual-studio-marketplace/i/csvlinter.csvlinter-vscode)](https://marketplace.visualstudio.com/items?itemName=csvlinter.csvlinter-vscode)

 Lint your CSV files directly in Visual Studio Code.
-This extension uses the powerful Go-based [csvlinter](https://github.com/csvlinter/csvlinter) to provide fast and efficient validation of CSV structure, content, and encoding.
+This extension uses the powerful Go-based [csvlinter](https://github.com/csvlinter/csvlinter) (⚡ up to 270x faster than similar tools) to provide fast and efficient validation of CSV structure, content, and encoding.

-## How It Works
+## How it works

 On activation, this extension automatically downloads the correct `csvlinter` binary for your operating system (Windows, macOS, or Linux) from the official GitHub releases.
 There are no external dependencies to install or configure.